 An internship encourages you to apply what you have learned in the classroom in a professional setting related to your major; it should be among the most important experiences of your college career.
-Please read carefully the attached information sheet.
-If you would like to explore internship options, you should go to your major department's office.
-If you are a psychology major, you should see the coordinator of internships in psychology.
-Information on possible internship placements and student interns' evaluations of their internship experiences are available in the Psychology Information Center, Sturges 35.
-The application form (see above) is required to be submitted prior to the semester in which you wish to do an internship.
-Additional information on internship opportunities is available from the Student Employment Service in Blake A 104 or from the College Internship Coordinator in Erwin 106.
+If you would like to explore internship options, contact the coordinator of internships in psychology, Dr. Brown.
+An application form needs to be submitted the semester prior to the semester in which you wish to do an internship.
+Information on possible internship placements and student interns' evaluations of their internship experiences are available in the Psychology Main Office, Bailey 130.
+Additional information on internship opportunities is available from the Career Design Center and the college’s Associate Director for Internships in Erwin 116.

 The required, academic component of the course includes a weekly, one-hour seminar involving presentations and discussions of relevant ethical and organizational issues.
 A scholarly, critical review of the theoretical and empirical literature and application to the internship experience is required.

 Please note: The required seminar for community interns in Spring 2021 takes place on Wednesdays, synchronous online 5:45-6:30 PM.
 Community interns cannot sign up for classes that may conflict with this time slot.